What is Universal Credit?

 - Citizens Advice Newcastle (CAN)

-Information NOW’s Telephones article has details of a more affordable telephone service if you are in receipt of certain benefits for example, Pension Credit, Income Support, Universal Credit or Jobseeker’s Allowance.
+Telephones services has details of a more affordable telephone service if you are in receipt of certain benefits for example, Pension Credit, Income Support, Universal Credit or Jobseeker’s Allowance.

 NHS Healthy Start Scheme provide a free prepaid card to people on certain benefits, who are pregnant or have children under the age of 4.
 The card can be used to buy the child or children milk, fruit, vegetables and vitamins.

 Free meals and low cost food where you can get a free hot meal or buyer cheaper food in Newcastle

 Food banks and emergency food parcels where you can get free food parcels in Newcastle